 In any service business, you live or die by the quality of experience you provide to your clients and employees.
 A great experience inspires positive word of mouth, loyalty, and growth; a negative or inconsistent experience spawns damaging word of mouth, canceled clients, and negative reviews.

-In home care, this effect is even more pronounced.
-Factors like intense competition and caregiver shortages make it more important than ever for home care agencies to make client and caregiver experience the cornerstone of their strategy.
+In-home care, this effect is even more pronounced.
+Factors like intense competition and caregiver shortages make it more important than ever for home care agencies to make the client and caregiver experience the cornerstone of their strategy.

 Home care is largely made up of kindhearted, caring people who already work hard to provide great experiences for clients and caregivers.
 However, it’s one thing to try to provide a great experience based on your gut feeling of what clients and caregivers want, or a sampling of whichever clients and caregivers take the time to approach you when they want something; it’s another thing to create an action plan based on unbiased feedback and accurate data that zeroes in on exactly what’s most important.

 So, where can you start?
-Each year, Home Care Pulse conducts the Home Care Benchmarking Study, a survey of hundreds of home care providers across the nation.
-This year’s Benchmarking Study yielded some interesting results about what clients and caregivers want, and what their agencies can do to better meet their needs.
+Each year, Home Care Pulse conducts the HCP Benchmarking Study, a survey of hundreds of home care providers across the nation.
+This year’s HCP Benchmarking Study yielded some interesting results about what clients and caregivers want, and what their agencies can do to better meet their needs.

 Here are three main takeaways from this year’s Benchmarking Study:

 1. Caregiver turnover has jumped 15% to an all-time high of 82%.